 Does My Daughter Need an Intervention?

 Addiction can produce profound changes in appearance and behavior in an individual.
 Families of women who are addicted may feel that they no longer know or understand the person to whom they were once so close.
 There may be frustration about getting them to stop their substance abuse and fears about how it will end.
-These individuals may need an intervention to show these individuals how much addiction has affected their relationships and the people around them.
+These individuals may need an intervention to show how much addiction has affected their relationships and those around them.

 Physical Signs of Addiction

-Individuals who are addicted may begin to neglect normal grooming routines.1 They may bathe less often, forget to fix their hair, stop wearing makeup and may wear the same clothing for days at a time.
+Individuals who are addicted may begin to neglect regular grooming routines.1 They may bathe less often, forget to fix their hair, stop wearing makeup, and wear the same clothing for days.
 People suffering from a substance use disorder may look pale, with dark circles under their eyes, or their skin may be severely broken out.

-They may lose weight, appear sluggish, sleep for long periods of time or stay awake for days on end.
-They may show signs of withdrawal when they try to stop using the substance, experiencing nausea, vomiting, diarrhea, tremors, anxiety, sleeplessness, joint pain and seizures.
+They may lose weight, appear sluggish, sleep for long periods or stay awake for days.
+They may show signs of withdrawal when they try to stop using the substance, experiencing nausea, vomiting, diarrhea, tremors, anxiety, sleeplessness, joint pain, and seizures.